 It will aid the judge &/or jury in understanding and evaluating the related evidence.

 The principle of admissibility is the same regardless of whether the object is a photograph, drawing, painting or mosaic.
 The main point is whether the witness has personal knowledge of the subject matter, saw the event in question and the visual representation is a fair and accurate portrayal of the true scene.

 Differences between Demonstrative Evidence and Substantive Evidence:

-- Cannot independently prove a fact – can only illustrate or explain other testimonial, documentary, or real proof
+Cannot independently prove a fact – can only illustrate or explain other testimonials, documentary, or real proof

 Can be admitted at trial even if it only helps explain a piece of substantive evidence already introduced